-Straightness training is most effective when the horse sees you as a leader, because your horse will follow you, respect you, trust you, feel safe and he will be willing and cooperative.
+Straightness Training is most effective when the horse sees you as a leader, because as a result, your horse will follow you, respect you, trust you, feel safe and he will be willing and cooperative.

 But before we dive into the concepts of 'leadership' and 'dominance' first some points to note:

 Words are only symbols to define something, it's a linguistic representation of something, but some riders feel uncomfortable with the use of the words 'leadership', 'dominance', or 'submission'.
 The association we as human have with certain words is based on our past experiences, on our beliefs, and on our perceptions of the world.
 The different views on words has to be respected, but we have to keep in mind that it's a 'word choice', which of course can lead to a discussion, which in most cases is a more linguistic or semantic discussion, than a practical one.
 You could also replace the word 'leader' for 'guide', and 'dominance' for 'having influence', and 'submission' for 'willingness'; We could still speak about the same concept, only using different words.
 It doesn't matter, the map isn’t the territory anyway 😉